emacs-eask/cli/docs/section-2-installation.md

 # 💾 Installation

+This document guides you through the installation of Eask.

+## Prerequisites

+Eask requires GNU Emacs 26 and Node 14 or later!
+It will not work with Emacs 25 and below, or with other flavours of Emacs, e.g. XEmacs.

+1. [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) for being the CLI layer
+2. [yargs](https://github.com/yargs/yargs) to parse commands and options.
+3. [Emacs](https://www.gnu.org/software/emacs/) of course; make sure this is inside your environment PATH!

+## Install through NPM

 The easiest way to install is through tool [npm](https://www.npmjs.com/),

 ```sh
 $ npm install -g @emacs-eask/eask
 ```

+## Manual installation

 Alternatively, you can clone it directly from this repo